 Cruises typically last 50 minutes to two hours, with prices starting at €15.
 Some include wine tastings at nearby cellars like Sandeman or Graham’s, where you can sample Port wine and tawny blends.
 I took a sunset cruise and paired it with a pastel de bacalhau (codfish fritter) and a glass of Vinho Verde—a perfect way to unwind after a day of sightseeing.

-For a full-day adventure, consider a Douro Valley tour, where you’ll visit vineyards, taste local wines, and enjoy a traditional Portuguese lunch.
+For a full-day adventure, consider a Douro Valley tour.
+This is where you’ll visit vineyards, taste local wines, and enjoy a traditional Portuguese lunch.
 Whether you choose a short city cruise or a countryside escape, this experience is a must for young travelers.

 6. Step Into a Fairytale at Pena Palace in Sintra

 Perched high in the Sintra Mountains, Pena Palace looks straight out of a fairytale with its vibrant red and yellow towers and mix of Moorish, Gothic, and Manueline architecture.
-Originally a monastery, it was transformed into a romantic palace in the 19th century and is now one of Portugal’s most iconic landmarks.
+Originally a monastery, it was transformed into a romantic palace in the 19th century.
+Today, it’s one of Portugal’s most iconic landmarks.

 Inside, you’ll find lavish royal chambers, antique furniture, and sweeping terrace views of the Atlantic Ocean and Sintra’s rolling hills.
 I wandered through the hidden gardens and stumbled upon the Chalet of the Countess of Edla, a charming wooden house tucked into the landscape.